phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

     ; print `OK` to screen
     ...
 ```
 When you still see the green `OK`, everything went fine and the new GDT is loaded.
-I don't want to frustrate you, but we still can't execute 64-bit code… The selector registers like the code selector `cs`, the data selector `ds`, the stack selector `ss`, and the extra selector `es` still have the values from the old GDT.
-To update them, we need to load them with the GDT index (in bytes) of the desired segment.
+But we still can't execute 64-bit code: The selector registers like the code selector `cs`, the data selector `ds`, the stack selector `ss`, and the extra selector `es` still have the values from the old GDT.
+To update them, we need to load them with the GDT offset (in bytes) of the desired segment.
 In our case the code segment starts at byte 8 of the GDT and the data segment at byte 16.
 Let's try it:

 ```nasm
     ...